yf

 Latest News

-2022 Montpellier Award
+Montpellier Award Statuette2025 Montpellier Award

 The Carole Dukes Montpellier Award is open to all articles submitted by Passengers to the Passengers' Log over the course of the previous year and is aimed at encouraging research amongst members that enriches our knowledge and understanding of the Canon.
-It is named in memory of the late Passenger Carole Dukes, who was an untiring researcher, and ambraces the name of the town in Southern France where Sherlock Holmes spent time carrying out research into coal-tar derivatives (referenced in 'The Adventure of the Empty House').
+It is named in memory of the late Passenger Carole Dukes, who was an untiring researcher, and embraces the name of the town in Southern France where Sherlock Holmes spent time carrying out research into coal-tar derivatives (referenced in 'The Adventure of the Empty House').

-Site Last Updated: 4 February 2024
+Site Last Updated: 4th May 2026